tobiasarens/weatherstation/README.md

 For the hardware I oriented myself on the project: I have an FireBeetle ESP32-E as microcontroller and a Waveshare 5.83" Black and White E-Ink display.
 Since the original project only offers support for 7 or 8 inch displays, I really have to do it myself.

+#### Waveshare E-Ink Display

+The display is black and white only and has a resolution of 648x480

 ### Project Structure
 At least for the beginning, I want to create a small Flask backend that serves as proxy to the online weather forecast.
 This way I can reduce the computing and image construction on the ESP such that it only requests to a specific endpoint and gets the image to display.